 Jack J. Mayo

-Researcher in Machine Learning and Mathematical Statistics
+Researcher in Machine Learning Theory

 Hi, and welcome to my page!
 I'm a forth-year PhD at the Korteweg-de Vries Institute for Mathematics at the University of Amsterdam.
 Under the supervision of Dr. Tim van Erven, I am currently working on the theory and mathematics underlying a broad class of decision-theoretic problems and modern machine learning methods.

-- Parameter-free online learning.
+- Parameter-free online learning

 - Bandits and Reinforcement learning.

-I also have some work in nonequilibrium thermodynamics and condensed matter theory, from studies undertaken during my BSc and MSc.
+I also have some work in non-equilibrium thermodynamics and condensed matter theoryfrom studies undertaken during my BSc and MSc.

 Recent News;